Magnoblitz/buddhabrot-rendering/README.md

 ![Nebulabrot](images/nebulabrot.png)

-This project is currently a work-in-progress, but in the future I plan to extend these two-dimensional representations of the Buddhabrot set into the 3rd and 4th dimensions.
+This project is currently a **work-in-progress**, but in the future I plan to extend these two-dimensional representations of the Buddhabrot set into the 3rd and 4th dimensions.
 All the code is in Python.
 Requirements to run:
 numpy, taichi, pillow, and opencv-python (optional)